JuliaLang/julia/doc/src/manual/noteworthy-differences.md

   * The commonly used `Int` type corresponds to the machine integer type (`Int32` or `Int64`).
     This means it will overflow, such that `2^64 == 0`.
 If you need larger values use another appropriate type, such as `Int128`, [`BigInt`](@ref) or a floating point type like `Float64`.
+  * The imaginary unit sqrt(-1) is represented in Julia as im, not j as in Python.
+  * In Julia, the exponentiation operator is ^, not ** as in Python.
+  * In Julia, we use nothing of type Nothing to represent null value, whereas Python uses None of type NoneType.
+  * In Julia, the standard operators over a matrix type are matrix operations, whereas, in Python, the standard operators are element-wise operations.
+When both A and B are matrices, A * B in Julia performs matrix multiplication, not element-wise multiplication as in Python.
+A * B in Julia is equivalent with A @ B in Python, whereas A * B in Python is equivalent with A .* B in Julia.
+  * The transpose operator ' in Julia returns an adjoint of a vector (a lazy representation of row vector), whereas the transpose operator .T over a vector in Python returns the original vector (non-op).

 ## Noteworthy differences from C/C++